Eumatter/EuMatter-Thesis-Project/assessment.md

   - No input length limits or sanitization for text fields
   - User input in regex queries (`$regex: search`) could be vulnerable to ReDoS
   - No HTML/content sanitization for user-generated content (comments, descriptions, event descriptions)
-  - DOMPurify is installed in frontend but not consistently used
+  - DOMPurify is installed in frontend but only used in `EventDetails.jsx` (not consistently across all user-generated content)
 - **Webhook security**
   - PayMongo webhook endpoint (`/api/donations/webhook`) lacks signature verification
-  - TODO comment exists in code (line 1414-1420 in donationController.js) indicating planned implementation
+  - TODO comment exists in code (lines 1422-1434 in `donationController.js`) indicating planned implementation
   - Webhook endpoint is public without authentication/verification
   - No rate limiting on webhook endpoint
   - Risk of fake webhook calls modifying donation status
   - PayMongo provides webhook signature headers that should be verified
   - Audit logging exists for webhook events but doesn't prevent unauthorized access
+  - Code references `getWebhookSecret(walletUserId)` function that doesn't exist yet
 - **API key management/rotation** (manual in .env; automate + audit trail recommended)
 - **Mixed authentication middleware**
-  - Both `auth.js` (Bearer token) and `userAuth.js` (cookie) exist
+  - Both `auth.js` (Bearer token from Authorization header) and `userAuth.js` (JWT from httpOnly cookies) exist
-  - `userAuth.js` is used consistently, but `auth.js` exists unused
+  - `userAuth.js` is used consistently across all routes, but `auth.js` exists unused in `middleware/` directory
+  - `auth.js` exports `protect` and `admin` functions but is never imported in routes
-  - Could lead to confusion and security gaps
+  - Could lead to confusion and security gaps if accidentally used
+  - Consider removing unused `auth.js` or documenting when to use each
 - **Password security**
   - Passwords hashed with bcryptjs (good)
   - No password history or complexity requirements beyond length